ckamerin/covid_census_analysis/README.md

 of the effects (forecasting) as well as find who is most affected.
 The goal is to create a predictive model that can show the liklihood one might be affect based on demographic features.

 # 2. Data
 There are several data sets which will be integrated.
 2010-2018 census data will be augmented with currrently availabe Covid-19 data.
+*Still waiting for datasets to be provided from different sources

 # 3. Evaluation